nwbauer/sleepy-set-timeout-experiment/README.md

 Interestingly, the Windows browsers also seem to exhibit the same behavior of triggering just after wake, implying that the behavior connected to the underlying OS.

+### iOS

+It was observed that upon a wake on a iOS device, the browser triggers a refresh immediately on the active page.
+So an elapsed `setTimeout` may not get called at all.

 ## A solution

 In order to check if your `setTimout`'s delay has elapsed while a user put their computer to sleep, you need (at least) two things: